Skip to content

 Many people with recurrent herpes experience warning signals up to 48 hours before an outbreak.
 These may consist of tingling, itching, or pain at the site of the eruption, or pain running down into the buttocks or to the knees.

-A doctor can diagnose genital herpes by looking at the outbreak and by taking a sample from the sores.
-There are also blood tests for HSV-1 and HSV-2, although they can’t pinpoint when the infection was acquired or predict when an outbreak is likely to happen again.
-They are therefore of limited value.
+A doctor can diagnose genital herpes by looking at the outbreak and taking a sample of tissue or fluid from the sores.
+There are also blood tests for HSV-1 and HSV-2.
+Although they can’t pinpoint when the infection was acquired or predict when an outbreak is likely to happen again, they are useful for diagnosing the condition if the outbreak is healing or has already healed.

 Medications are available to treat and reduce or prevent recurrent herpes outbreaks.